pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

 3D :ref:`work area <ug-work-area>`.
 Panels are always aligned with the XZ-plane.

-Panels are divided into two main categories:
+Panels are divided into three categories:

   - :newterm:`Application panels` implement various application functions, such as loading sessions or modifying program settings.
 Application panels